sbruder/brd/README.md

  * Known problems listed for unxwb (for wave banks without entry names having 2 entries, which often are preview and full song, the longest one is used by default).

+### ddr2osu-batch

+This batch converts songs from a musicdb (and therefore currently only supports DDR A).

+Basic usage (the `ssq` directory includes step charts and the `xwb` directory includes wave banks):

+    brd ddr2osu-batch -m startup.arc -o out -s ssq -x xwb --source "Dance Dance Revolution A"

+Batch conversion for older versions is possible with the included shell script `batch_convert.sh` (usage guide at the top of the script).

 ### unxwb